dokechin/notes-speaker/readme.md

 ./build.sh
 ```

-## Change the language
+## Change the voice and variant

-Initialize parameter with notesLang.
+Initialize parameter with voice and variant.

 ```
    Reveal.initialize({
-       notesLang: "es"
+       voice: "es",
+       variant : "f1"
    });
 ```